 Alternating between running and walking is the very essence of interval training.
 Interval training is proving to greatly reduce abdominal fat, build strength, increase cardio endurance, and break through plateaus.

-Mix it up, whether adjusting the settings on a treadmill, or walking up hills to get those glutes, calves and quads.
+Mix it up, whether adjusting the settings on a treadmill, or walking up hills to increase demand on the glutes, calves and quads.

 Maybe you don’t have to take a hard-line position on running